hkspm-yp/Astro-e-calendar/README.md

 Ephemerides data are computed based on an ephemeris.
 Here the NASA JPL Planetary and Lunar Ephemerides DE440 is used.
 For more information about DEXXX, please visit: https://ssd.jpl.nasa.gov/planets/eph_export.html

-The ephemeris file will be downloaded when the programme runs.
+The ephemeris file will be downloaded when the program runs.
 To compute the data based on another ephemeris, for example, to simulate MICA(version 2.2.2)'s result, DE405 has to be used by modifying the ephemeris name as:
 ```python
 eph = api.load('de405.bsp')
 ```